-- Although the use of OpenAPI [1], [30] is not required as part of the NIST specification, it can be used to formulate services in a language-independent fashion.
-Hence it allows creating, evolving and promoting a vendor-neutral description format.
-This is important to provide for our analytics services approach to promote a vendor-neutral and independent effort. - API's and Tools Targeting A Multi-Layered Architecture.
+Although the use of OpenAPI [1], [28] is not required as part of the NIST specification, it can be used to formulate services in a language-independent fashion.
+Hence it allows creating, evolving and promoting a vendorneutral description format.
+This is important also for our analytics services approach to promote a vendor-neutral and independent effort.

+API's and Tools Targeting A Multi-Layered Architecture.
 In our previous effort, we learned that we need to provide support for tools, services, and APIs on multiple levels in a multi-layered architecture.
 While some users expect a generalized specification other users may require access on the command line, deployed services, or even a Jupyter notebook.
-We observe that in many cases, the entry-level to define API specification is too high for many.
-This is the case for domain experts in the analytics community that often lack the necessary expertise for general service integration and deployment.
+We observe that the entry-level to define API specification is too high for many.
+This is often the case for domain experts in the analytics community that may lack the necessary expertise for general service integration and deployment.

-Hence, previous work provides us with a blueprint on how to proceed, which we summarize as follows:
+Hence, our previous experinces and work provides us with a blueprint on how to proceed, which we summarize as follows:

-Develop an easy to use framework that allows the scientists (a) to develop shareable analytics components (b) allow for the deployment of them, and (c) allow for the easy reuse of the services by community members leveraging the deployments.
+Create an easy to use framework that allows the scientists (a) to develop shareable analytics components (b) allows for the deployment of them, and (c) allows for the easy reuse of the services by community members leveraging the deployments.